gura-lang/gura-lang.github.io/library-reference/chapter-10.md

 Sets the source pattern within cr to source.
 This pattern will then be used for any subsequent drawing operation until a new source pattern is set.
 </p>
 <p>
-Note: The pattern's transformation matrix will be locked to the user space in effect at the time of cairo.context#set<em>source().</em>This means that further modifications of the current transformation matrix will not affect the source pattern.
-See cairo.pattern#set<em>matrix().</em>
+Note: The pattern's transformation matrix will be locked to the user space in effect at the time of <code>cairo.context#set_source()</code>.
+This means that further modifications of the current transformation matrix will not affect the source pattern.
+See <code>cairo.pattern#set_matrix()</code>.
 </p>
 <p>
-The default source pattern is a solid pattern that is opaque black, (that is, it is equivalent to cr.set<em>source</em>rgb(0.0, 0.0, 0.0)).
+The default source pattern is a solid pattern that is opaque black, (that is, it is equivalent to <code>cr.set_source_rgb(0.0, 0.0, 0.0))</code>.
 </p>
 <p>
 <strong>cairo.context#set_source_surface</strong>